-Stalled weight loss can happen for any number of reasons, but there’s a good chance your weight loss troubles are because of one or more of the following 20 reasons.
+Stalled weight loss can happen for any number of reasons, but from my personal coaching experience, there’s a good chance you’re not losing weight due to one or more of the following reasons…

 You Just Started

 Your body undergoes many new changes when you start a fitness program.
 If you went from eating processed food and couch potato to healthy eating and extremely active, it’s entirely possible you won’t lose a single pound the first couple of weeks.

 Increased muscle glycogen storage in response to more exercise is a big reason people don’t see weight loss at first.
 You have to push through this transitionary period.

 You’re Being Impatient or Have Unrealistic Expectations